AI Wine Sommelier

 Challenge

-How to provide personalized recommendations, manage AI costs, and meet tight deadlines?
+How to balance providing personalization, AI costs, and tight deadlines?

 Generating full AI responses and translating them consumed too many tokens, driving up costs and slowing response times.
 The MVP timeline didn't allow time to extensively test and guarantee AI predictability.